checkly/docs.checklyhq.com/site/content/guides/api-monitoring.md

 2. Headers
 3. Body

-Let's look at an example: creating a customer via the [Stripe Customer API](https://stripe.com/docs/api/customers/create?lang=curl).
+Let's look at an example: creating a customer via the {{< newtabref  href="https://stripe.com/docs/api/customers/create?lang=curl" title="Stripe Customer API" >}}.
 Since we are not the API's developers, we are assuming the result we get running call right now is correct and can be used to model our assertions.
 Let's run the following curl command in verbose mode:

 ```sh
 curl -v https://api.stripe.com/v1/customers \